binipringle/right-to-be-forgotten/_texts/1-condensedoutline.md

 ## Rule 403 Prejudice

 Rule 403 allows the judge to exclude evidence they consider unfairly prejudicial.
 Evidence is unfairly prejudicial if its probative value is substantially outweighed by a danger of unfair prejudice.
 Unfair prejudice is when evidence misleads a jury to make a decision on an improper ground and/or causes confusion, delay or waste of time.
-By allowing judges to counterbalance the broad admissibility of other rules, Rule 403 aims to ensure fairness and efficiency. [^5] [^6] [^7] [^8]
+By allowing judges to counterbalance the broad admissibility of other rules, Rule 403 aims to ensure fairness and efficiency. [^6] [^7] [^8] [^9]

-**Analysis**

-Always both probative and prejudice for each party.
-Analyze probative for defendant, prejudice for defendant; and probative for plaintiff/prosecution, prejudice for plaintiff/prosecution.

-Probative is dependent on what the evidence is being offered to prove and what rules limit the use for (e.g., 407, 408, 608)
+*Probative is dependent on what the evidence is being offered to prove and what rules limit the use for (e.g., 407, 408, 608)*

-Prejudice is always jury misuse (making a decision on improper ground); also affected by policy of rule (e.g., 408 juries overvalue settlements); character evidence generally overvalued and decisions made on character rather than event on day in question.
+*Prejudice is always jury misuse (making a decision on improper ground); also affected by policy of rule (e.g., 408 juries overvalue settlements); character evidence generally overvalued and decisions made on character rather than event on day in question.*

-[^5]:State v.
+[^6]:State v.
 Poe, 21 Utah 113 (1968) *illustrates prejudice (Rule 403)* (Trial court abused discretion in admitting gruesome colored slides from autopsy because identity and cause of death was already established with black and white photographs and color slides were only offered by prosecution to inflame and arouse the jury so that they would recommend the death sentence rather than life imprisonment; reversed and remanded because of abuse of discretion and "other doubtful aspects of the trial")

-[^6]:Haley, v.
+[^7]:Haley, v.
 Gross, McKee, and Ellis, 86 F.3d 630 (7th Cir.
 1996) *illustrates prejudice (Rule 403)* (trial court did not abuse discretion by admitting photograph of burned cell with dead body of Haley's cellmate because while disturbing, its contents were highly relevant, and its very significant probative value was not substantially outweighed by danger of unfair prejudice; nor did trial court abuse discretion by admitting photograph of Haley in hospital severely burned and with leg shackles because not prejudicial)

-[^7]:Old Chief *illustrates prejudice (Rule 403)* (court reinforced general rule that parties can always present evidence even if other side is willing to stipulate to the evidence.
+[^8]:Old Chief *illustrates prejudice (Rule 403)* (court reinforced general rule that parties can always present evidence even if other side is willing to stipulate to the evidence.
 But can also use 403 to say in a particular case the evidence should have been stipulated to because was unfairly prejudicial given the specific facts of the case.)

-[^8]:U.S. v.
+[^9]:U.S. v.
 Boros *illustrates prejudice (Rule 403)* (dry testimony of doctor barely relevant but relevant because charge is conspiracy to import controlled substances.
 Prosecutor’s mistake was to use it in summation and talk about how people could have had miscarriages, could have died, which doesn’t have anything to do with the charge.
 Court says evidence not very probative but very prejudicial because people dying, having miscarriages.)

 ---